Learning nonlinear hybrid automata from input--output time-series data: Introduction

 Despite the maturity of switched-system identification~\cite{GPV2012,jin2021inferring}, only a few algorithms have been proposed to infer HAs.
 This scarcity of work in HA learning may be attributed to the additional information that needs to be inferred for HAs (e.g., variable assignments.)

 \cref{table:related_work:comparison} summarizes algorithms inferring an HA from a set of trajectories.
-In~\cite{DBLP:conf/hybrid/SotoH021}, an HA is learned from a set of trajectories; however, it does not support systems with inputs.
+In~\cite{DBLP:conf/hybrid/SotoH021, DBLP:conf/atva/SotoHS22}, an HA is learned from a set of trajectories; however, it does not support systems with inputs.
 Moreover, only linear ODEs can be learned.
 In~\cite{DBLP:journals/tcps/YangBKJ22}, an HA with inputs and outputs is learned from trajectories, but the learned ODEs are still limited to linear functions.
 In~\cite{10.1145/3556543}, an HA with polynomial ODEs is learned from inputs and outputs trajectories.
 However, the guards in the transitions consist only of the input variables and timing constraints.
 Due to this limitation, their method cannot infer an endogenous HA such as the bouncing ball model in \cref{figure:bouncing_ball_example}.
 Compared with these methods, our algorithm supports the most general class of HAs, to our knowledge.

 We remark that most of the technical ingredients used in our algorithm are already presented in the previous papers.
-For example, using LMM for segmentation and inference of polynomial ODEs is also used by Jin et al.~\cite{jin2021inferring}.
+For example, using LMM for segmentation and inference of polynomial ODEs is also used by Jin et al.~\cite{jin2021inferring} for learning switched dynamical systems and we adapted it for learning HA.
 The use of DTW for clustering is common in~\cite{10.1145/3556543}.
-We argue that our significant technical contribution is the achievement of learning the general class of HAs by an appropriate adaptation and combination of these techniques, e.g., by projecting the input dimensions during segmentation.
+We argue that our significant technical contribution is the achievement of learning the general class of HAs by an appropriate adaptation and combination of these techniques, e.g., by projecting the output dimensions during segmentation.
 The use of type annotation to improve the inference of variable assignments is also our novelty, up to our knowledge.

 \paragraph{Organization} After reviewing the preliminaries in \cref{section:preliminaries}, we present our HA learning algorithm and an experimental evaluation of it in \cref{section:methodology} and \cref{section:experiments}, respectively.
 Finally, we conclude in \cref{conclusion}.